devtpc/Spark01-Basics/README.md

 Try to run the pi2 task by typing `make submit-pi2`

-This script is a classic spark testscript (modified a bit to run quicker) to test that park is running.
+This script is a classic spark test script (modified a bit to run quicker) to test that park is running.
 It calculates the rough value of pi.
-If everything goes well, the code will run, stop at the end, with the termination reason: "completed", as in this picture:
+If everything goes well, the code will run, stop at the end, with the termination reason: "Completed", as in this picture:

 ![Pi result 1](/screenshots/img_pi_result_1.png)